payal-daki/python-DevOps-Toolkit/Day-11/README.md

 # Interacting with GitHub using Python

-This README provides a step-by-step guide on how to interact with GitHub's API using Python, as demonstrated in [Day-11 | Python For DevOps | Python Real Time UseCase with Dictionaries](https://www.youtube.com/watch?v=HvNU4dupQkg&list=PLdpzxOOAlwvKwTyYNJCUwGPvql0TrsPgv&index=12).
+This README provides a step-by-step guide on how to interact with GitHub's API using Python.

-## Video Overview

-📹 Watch the video [here](https://www.youtube.com/watch?v=HvNU4dupQkg&list=PLdpzxOOAlwvKwTyYNJCUwGPvql0TrsPgv&index=12) to follow along with the tutorial.

 ## Key Takeaways